codingvessel/TaskTracker/README.md

 Due to a challenge constrain, this project uses handmade json serializing and is probably prone to error.
 I also only tested on windows and this tool has probably some line-ending issues if used on other OS.

+Make sure to have at least have java 22 installed on your machine and JAVA_HOME variable set.

 # TaskTrackerCLI

 ### How to run